Media Procedures for Church, District, and Conference Staff

 - Don’t make any attempt to speak “off the record.”

 Handling Casual Conversations or Question about a Crisis

 - Don’t speculate, repeat unconfirmed information or express personal opinions

 - Don’t feel that you are obligated to answer questions

 - Do respond with a brief, positive, general statement

 Can we give a witness?

 How the Church can maintain the integrity of its voice in the media spotlight during times of crisis.

 This is a project thesis submitted in candidacy for the degree of Doctor of Ministry by Kathleen Elaine Kind, Wesley Theological Seminary, Washington, D.C., May 2012.
-Rev. Dr. Kind is Superintendent of the Altoona District, Susquehanna Conference, The United Methodist Church.
+Rev. Dr. Kathleen E. Kind is the Director of Connectional Ministries - Susquehanna Conference, The United Methodist Church.